 - I closed my eyes and tried to imagine a waterfall.

 - I put my free hand just below my belly button and started finger drumming over my bladder while silently humming to give my urine some epic theme music to come out to.

 But none of this was helping, so I then tried putting my hand in the sink and running some warm water over it, and finally, after several minutes of doing this, I actually started to pee...

 I was so relieved that I was able to do it, and that I wasn't going to have to go back out there and tell the man that I "couldn't go", but then just as the cup was almost full there was a sudden and loud knock at the door which startled me so bad that I dropped the cup and spilled it on the floor.

 I then heard the large man from behind the door yell...

 So I nervously shouted back to him...

-I then heard several of the other people outside the door starting to laugh about it, and I even heard some of them imitating the way that I nervously said, "Ugh............ yeah...........".
+I then heard several of the other people outside the door laugh about it, and I even heard some of them imitating the way that I said, "Ugh............
+Yeah..........."

-I quickly bent down to pick up the cup, but noticed that the lid that had come with the cup was now missing.
+And to make matters worse, I suddenly realized that the lid that had came with the cup was now missing.